 On top of being clever questioners, we also benefit from building awareness of the problem-solving process.

 As shown in Chapter 3 of The Musician’s Way, problem solving involves three basic steps:

-1. Recognizing when a problem exists
+1. Recognize when a problem exists

-2. Isolating and defining the problem
+2. Isolate and define the problem

-3. Applying problem-solving tactics
+3. Apply problem-solving tactics

 1. Recognize a Problem

 Problem recognition hinges on our perceptual skills. yet we all know that our perceptions aren’t always pristine.